 - Grab a pre-made graham cracker crust.
 Double the recipe and spread into the pie crust for a delicious ice cream pie!

 Check out these other summer frozen treats!

 Peaches and Cream "Ice Cream"

 - 1 tsp vanilla extract

-Add in vanilla, your cream, and desired amount of maple syrup and process until a smooth soft-serve like consistency.
+- Add in vanilla, your cream, and desired amount of sugar or sweetener and process until a smooth soft-serve like consistency.

 - Serve immediately, or if you prefer it a bit more solid, allow it to set in the freezer for about 1 hour.